Rating

 Turkish Tent

 There are several other interesting structures in the park.
-Before his death in 1792 Gustav III planned to build a number of romanticized exotic buildings in the Drottningholm park.
+Before his death in 1792 Gustav III planned to build a number of romanticized exotic buildings in Drottningholm park.
 Most were never realized, but some were effectively built.